Hringsbjarg cliff is a 60-metre-high cliff on the east side of the Tjörnes peninsula in North-East Iceland.

 The observation platform at Hringsbjarg cliff

-I love how varied this area is, the very rugged Jökulsárgljúfur with my favourite spot in Iceland, Ásbyrgi canyon, and a bit further east the raging glacial river Jökulsá á Fjöllum - the second longest river in Iceland, which creates the most powerful waterfall in Iceland, Dettisfoss.
+I love how varied this area is, the very rugged Jökulsárgljúfur with my favourite spot in Iceland, Ásbyrgi canyon, and a bit further east, the raging glacial river Jökulsá á Fjöllum - the second longest river in Iceland, which creates the most powerful waterfall in Iceland, Dettisfoss.

-This massive glacial river has its source in Vatnajökull glacier, the biggest glacier in Europe, and its delta can be seen by Kelduhverfi county and Öxarfjörður.
-One cannot see this far on top of the Hringsbjarg cliff, but make sure to check it out when visiting the Jökulsárgljúfur glacial canyon.
+We cannot see this far on top of the Hringsbjarg cliff, but make sure to check it out when visiting the Jökulsárgljúfur glacial canyon.

 Dettifoss as seen from the east bank

-Or you will be coming from Húsavík and have yet to visit Jökulsárgljúfur and Ásbyrgi - prepare to be amazed, there is a reason why I visit this area every year and it still manages to blow my mind every year :)
+Or you will be coming from Húsavík and have yet to visit Jökulsárgljúfur and Ásbyrgi.
+Prepare to be amazed, there is a reason why I visit this area every year, and it still manages to blow my mind every year :)

 Botnstjörn pond in Ásbyrgi - the capital city of the Icelandic elves

 The view from here is just amazing, especially on sunny days, so don't miss it.
-Do bring binoculars as this is an excellent location for bird watchers.
+Do bring binoculars, as this is an excellent location for birdwatchers.

 Birdwatching on Hringsbjarg cliff

-From the cliff you will have a view of Melrakkaslétta plain - the Arctic fox plain, a less visited area of Iceland, but so worth the detour.
-The main attraction on Melrakkaslétta is the Arctic Henge, but there is so much more to see.
+From the cliff, you will have a view of Melrakkaslétta plain - the Arctic fox plain, a less-visited area of Iceland, but so worth the detour.

 The Arctic Henge on Melrakkaslétta

-I love the peace and quiet of Melrakkaslétta and once spent 3 days there exploring this beautiful area of Northeast-Iceland
+I love the peace and quiet of Melrakkaslétta, and once spent 3 days there exploring this beautiful area of Northeast Iceland

 Hraunhafnartangi - one of the northernmost spots of Iceland

 On the very popular Diamond Circle tour, a stop is made at Hringsbjarg, where there are colonies of puffins during their nesting season in Iceland from April until mid-August.
-I joined this tour beginning of August so we managed to see a lot of puffins.

 The driftwood beach - Fjallahöfn